 cut once, best to make sure it works rather than dropping a satellite on someones head or adding more space junk.

 Upstart rocket firm SpaceX, founded and helmed by techbiz visionary Elon Musk, has aborted its inaugural mission to geostationary orbit for a second time.
 SpaceX Falcon 9 on its launch pad No joy this time either.
-The launch, intended to put a large communications satellite into orbit above southern Asia, was supposed to take …
+The launch, intended to put a large communications satellite into orbit above southern Asia, was supposed to …

 cut once, best to make sure it works rather than dropping a satellite on someones head or adding more space junk.